Welcome to The Fishing Daily

 The Fishing Daily was founded by Oliver McBride in September 2019 with the website coming online on 09 January 2020.

-Oliver comes from a family that has deep roots in the fishing industry and has a background in being a photographer/journalist.
+Oliver comes from a family that has deep roots in the fishing industry and has a background in photography/journalism.
 Whilst working for a contemporary news outlet, he realised there was a strong need for an up-to-date news service for the fishing industry.

 In 2018, Oliver made a commitment that he would build a news service worthy of the people who worked in the fishing industry and he has been working on it since.